johlju/johlju.github.io/_posts/2017-08-05-create-a-dsc-configuration-repository.md

 will be working on.
 And that you have all the necessary accounts on dependent services.

-> This blog is only tested on Windows, but will hopefully work on any platform with
+> This blog post is only tested on Windows, but will hopefully work on any platform
-> PowerShell installed.
+> with PowerShell installed.

 ### Services that are required